 A. Ultimately, each community can determine the course of action for managing provider eligibility.
 We recognize that there are many circumstances that could prevent moving along in Step Up to Quality as planned (such as a pandemic!).
 With that, we encourage you to work directly with providers on a plan and next steps to ensure the requirements and expectations are clear to all parties involved.
 It will be important that you provide a written rationale for this exception as part of your reporting.

 Q. What information needs to be reported/when?

 A. Each month, communities will submit their C4K+ expenditure reports, invoices, general ledgers, provider invoices, and proof of payment to providers.
-Each time new providers are brought on and are paid, please also include the Memorandum of Understanding (pages 16 and 17 of the project overview document) for that new provider.
+Each time new providers are brought on and are paid, please also include the Early Learning Scholarship Application/Letter of Commitment for Child Care Providers (pages 15-17 of the project overview document) for that new provider.